I'm Coming Out: Legacy

-LGBTQ significance
+LGBT significance

-"I'm Coming Out" has been regarded as an anthem for the LGBTQ community.
-The phrase "coming out" to describe one's self-disclosure of sexual orientation or gender identity had been present in the LGBTQ subculture since the early 20th century.
+"I'm Coming Out" has been regarded as an anthem for the LGBT community.
+The phrase "coming out" to describe one's self-disclosure of sexual orientation or gender identity had been present in the LGBT subculture since the early 20th century.
 It has also been understood as "coming out of the closet" or coming out from hiding.
 The song is thus interpreted as a celebration of lesbian, gay, bisexual, or transgender identity and the encouragement of self-disclosure.

 Trombone solo

 Rodgers convinced his neighbor, producer Meco Monardo, to contract the horns for the album in return for a commitment by Rodgers to co-produce Monardo's then-upcoming album of music from The Empire Strikes Back.
 Monardo, a former first-call session player who had a string of hits in the late 1970s with disco versions of film music, also played trombone on the album and is featured in a solo towards the end of "I'm Coming Out":

 Trombone solos have been rare on Top 40 songs in the post-big band era and especially so since the 1960s.
 Notable exceptions include brief solos by James Pankow on a handful of early Chicago hits and Clifford Adams' brief solo on Kool & the Gang's 1983 hit "Joanna".

 The dispute with Ross led to none of the musicians being credited on the album cover and also may have had a part in Rodgers backing out of his commitment to Monardo's Meco Plays Music from The Empire Strikes Back album.
 However, Rodgers and Monardo later mended their professional relationship and subsequent digital releases of the album credit Monardo and the other musicians.
 A 2003 two-disc release of the album included the Rodgers/Edwards mix originally rejected by Ross, as a bonus track.